 During the payroll process, there are sometimes differences between success files and deduction files.
-Historically, when a discrepancy was detected, payroll disbursement was halted until the discrepancies were fixed.

-New payroll reconciliation process
+Payroll reconciliation process

-The new payroll reconciliation process eliminates the need to hold up the payroll disbursement schedule for all clients and instead applies a set of pre-determined “rules” to streamline the process.
+The payroll reconciliation process eliminates the need to hold up the payroll disbursement schedule for all clients and instead applies a set of pre-determined “rules” to streamline the process.

 - Reduce the need for back-and-forth communications each payroll period.